rwalters/prime_patterns/chain_of_responsibility.md

 ## Converting to a Chain of Responsibility

-We'll start with our naive solution, then move each check into a processor class, and call that new object to perform the check.
+We'll start with our naive solution, then move each check into a `Processor` class, and call that new object to perform the check.
 As we add each check to a processor, we'll have the last processor hand off the decision to the new object.

 The starting point is the same as the code we started with on our exploration of the Strategy Pattern.